JCxYIS/1101-Compiler-Final-MiniLisp-Interpreter/README.md

 ## Usage
-Directly open the program in terminal, paste your lisp code, or you can pass the path to the lisp code file inro the program (e.g. `"./output.exe testcase/test_data/03_1.lsp"`)
+Directly open the program in terminal, paste your lisp code, or you can pass in the path to the lisp code file inro the program (e.g. `"./output.exe testcase/test_data/03_1.lsp"`)

 ## Types
-Number -> double
+Currently all number is treated as double